-3. The requested records will be provided in part and withheld in part because the release of part of the records is prohibited by law or the custodian has exercised his discretion to withhold a portion of the records in accordance with this chapter.
+- 32. The requested records will be are being provided in part and are being withheld in part because the release of part of the records is prohibited by law or the custodian has exercised his discretion to withhold a portion of the records in accordance with this chapter.
 Such response shall (i) be in writing, (ii) identify with reasonable particularity the subject matter of withheld portions, and (iii) cite, as to each category of withheld records, the specific Code section that authorizes the withholding of the records.
-When a portion of a requested record is withheld, the public body may delete or excise only that portion of the record to which an exemption applies and shall release the remainder of the record.
+When a portion of a requested record is withheld, the public body may delete or excise only that portion of the record to which an exemption applies and shall release the remainder of the record. - 3.
+The requested records could not be found or do not exist.
+However, if the public body that received the request knows that another public body has the requested records, the response shall include contact information for the other public body. - 4.

-4. The requested records cannot be provided because the public body is not the custodian of the requested records, the requested records do not exist, or such records cannot be found after diligent search.
-The public body shall respond in writing and certify that (i) it is not the custodian of the records and is not in possession of the records, (ii) the requested records do not exist, or (iii) the requested records cannot be found after diligent search.

-4.5.
 It is not practically possible to provide the requested records or to determine whether they are available within the five-work-day period.
 Such response shall be in writing and specify the conditions that make a response impossible.
-If the response is made within five working days, the public body shall have an additional seven work days in which to provide one of the three preceding responses.

-C. Any public body may petition the appropriate court for additional time to respond to a request for records when the request is for an extraordinary volume of records and a response by the public body within the time required by this chapter will prevent the public body from meeting its operational responsibilities.
-Before proceeding with the petition, however, the public body shall make reasonable efforts to reach an agreement with the requester concerning the production of the records requested.

-D. Subject to the provisions of subsections G and J, no public body shall be required to create a new record if the record does not already exist.
-However, a public body may abstract or summarize information under such terms and conditions as agreed between the requester and the public body.

-E. Failure to respond to a request for records shall be deemed a denial of the request and shall constitute a violation of this chapter.
+If the response is made within five working days, the public body shall have an additional seven work days in which to provide one of the three-four preceding responses. - C. Any public body may petition the appropriate court for additional time to respond to a request for records when the request is for an extraordinary volume of records or would require an extraordinarily lengthy search, and a response by the public body within the time required by this chapter will prevent the public body from meeting its operational responsibilities.
+Before proceeding with the petition, however, the public body shall make reasonable efforts to reach an agreement with the requester concerning the production of the records requested. - D. Subject to the provisions of subsections G and J, no public body shall be required to create a new record if the record does not already exist.
+However, a public body may abstract or summarize information under such terms and conditions as agreed between the requester and the public body. - E. Failure to respond to a request for records shall be deemed a denial of the request and shall constitute a violation of this chapter.

-06- 9625740 08/30/05 11:41 AM Maria Everett
+06 - 1802308 08/28/06 1:31 PM Alan Gernhardt